Parity-encoding-based quantum computing with Bayesian error tracking: Introduction

-For a given graph $G = (V, E)$ where a qubit is placed on each vertex, a cluster state $\ket{G}$ is defined as the state stabilized by $S_v := X_v \prod_{v' \in N(v)} Z_{v'}$ (that is, $S_v \ket{G} = \ket{G}$) for each vertex $v$, where $X_v$ and $Z_v$ are respectively Pauli-$X$ and $Z$ operators on the qubit at $v$ and $N(v)$ is the set of the vertices connected with $v$.
-Among the two types of fusions, we only consider type II since type I may convert photon losses into unheralded computational errors \cite{li2015resource}.
-A type-II fusion is done by measuring $X_{v_1} Z_{v_2}$ and $Z_{v_1} X_{v_2}$ for a pair of qubits $(v_1, v_2)$ satisfying that $\qty{v_1} \cup N\qty(v_1)$ and $\qty{v_2} \cup N\qty(v_2)$ are disjoint and neither $N\qty(v_1)$ nor $N\qty(v_2)$ is empty.
-In practice, this operation is realized by applying the Hadamard ($H$) gate on either $v_1$ or $v_2$ and then performing a BSM on them.
-The effect of a type-II fusion is to connect (disconnect) every possible pair of disconnected (connected) qubits, one from $N\qty(v_1)$ and the other from $N\qty(v_2)$, and apply several Pauli-$Z$ operators determined by the letter ($m_\mr{lett}$) and sign ($m_\mr{sign}$) outcomes of the BSM.
-These Pauli-$Z$ operators are compensated by updating the \textit{Pauli frame} \cite{knill2005quantum} with a classical computer.
-This effect can be checked by tracking the transformation of stabilizers.
-An example of a fusion is shown in Fig.~\ref{fig:fusion} with the transformation of two stabilizers.
+For a given graph $G$ of qubits, a graph state $\ket{G}$ is defined as the state stabilized by $S_v := X_v \prod_{v' \in N(v)} Z_{v'}$ (that is, $S_v \ket{G} = \ket{G}$) for each vertex $v$, where $X_v$ and $Z_v$ are respectively Pauli-$X$ and $Z$ operators on the qubit $v$ and $N(v)$ is the set of the vertices connected with $v$. $\ket{G}$ can be generated by placing a qubit initialized as $\ket{+} := \ket{\textsc{h}} + \ket{\textsc{v}}$ on each vertex of $G$ and applying a controlled-$Z$ gate on every pair of qubits connected by an edge in $G$.
+However, since the direct implementation of a controlled-$Z$ gate for photonic qubits demands multi-photon interaction, linear optical MBQC typically takes an approach to construct a graph state by merging multiple small resource graph states via fusion operations \cite{browne2005resource, kieling2007percolation, fujii2010fault, li2010fault, gimeno2015from, li2015resource, zaidi2015near, herr2018local, pant2019percolation, omkar2020resource, omkar2022all}.

+Among the two types of fusions \cite{browne2005resource}, we only consider type II since type I may convert photon losses into unheralded errors \cite{li2015resource}.
+A type-II fusion is done by measuring $X \otimes Z$ and $Z \otimes X$ on two qubits.
+In practice, it is realized by applying the Hadamard gate on one of the qubits and then performing a BSM on them.
+For two qubits $(v_1, v_2)$, if $\qty{v_1} \cup N\qty(v_1)$ and $\qty{v_2} \cup N\qty(v_2)$ are disjoint, the effect of a fusion on the qubits is to connect (disconnect) every possible pair of disconnected (connected) qubits, one from $N\qty(v_1)$ and the other from $N\qty(v_2)$, up to several Pauli-$Z$ operators determined by the BSM outcome.
+These Pauli-$Z$ operators are compensated by updating the Pauli frame \cite{knill2005quantum} classically.
+This effect can be checked by tracking stabilizers, as shown in the example of Fig.~\ref{fig:fusion}(a).
+Here, the stabilizer $X_1 Z_0 X_{0'} Z_{1'} Z_{2'}$ (colored in green) before the fusion is transformed into $m_\mathrm{sign} X_1 Z_{1'} Z_{2'}$ after the fusion, where $m_\mathrm{sign} \in \qty{\pm 1}$ is the sign outcome of the BSM if the Hadamard gate is applied on qubit $0$.
+The other two stabilizers $Z_1 X_0 Z_{0'} X_{1'}$ (colored in purple) and $Z_1 X_0 Z_{0'} X_{2'}$ that commute with the fusion can be transformed in similar ways.
+Consequently, the marginal state on the unmeasured qubits is equal to the merged graph state up to several Pauli-$Z$ operators, as presented in Fig.~\ref{fig:fusion}(b).

-We consider errors of qubits in the ``vacuum'' \cite{raussendorf2006fault} that are measured in the $X$-basis, thus $X$-errors do not affect the results.
-Henceforth, every error mentioned from now on is a $Z$-error.
+We consider errors of qubits in the ``vacuum'' measured in the $X$-basis, which occupies most of the area in the RHG lattice \cite{raussendorf2006fault}; thus, $X$-errors do not affect the results.
+Henceforth, every error mentioned is a $Z$-error.